+NOTE: The gNB may decide, based on the mission critical 5QI value(s) for the QoS flow(s) (as specified in TS 23.501 clause 5.7.4) to not release a UE when it has joined a mission critical MBS session to ensure that packet loss and delay requirements are met (as specified in TS 22.179 clause 6.15.3).

 If the UE in RRC_IDLE state that joined an MBS multicast session is camping on the gNB not supporting MBS, the UE may be notified by CN-initiated paging where CN pages each UE individually due to session activation or data availability, as described in clause 9.2.5.
 If the UE in RRC_INACTIVE state that joined MBS multicast session is camping on the gNB not supporting MBS, the UE may be notified individually by RAN-initiated paging due to session activation or data availability, as described in clause 9.2.5.